Innovatedco/.blog/README.md

 ## Features

 - East to configure, quick to get up and running.
-- Social media friendly out of the box, with sharing functionality and appropriate dynamic meta tag creation.
+- Social-media-friendly out of the box, with sharing functionality and appropriate dynamic meta tag creation.
 - Automatic featuring and display of recent posts.
 - GDPR built in.
 - Easily extensible.
-- SEO friendly, automatic sitemap creation.
+- SEO-friendly, meta tags and automatic sitemap creation.
+- Mobile-friendly responsive front end.

 ## License